The Insurance and Reinsurance Law Review: Cayman Islands

 The body responsible for regulating the insurance and reinsurance business in the Cayman Islands is the Cayman Islands Monetary Authority (the Authority).
 The Insurance Division of the Authority discharges those responsibilities.
 The Authority operates independently of the government and meets international standards of supervision, accountability and transparency.

-The Insurance Law was first enacted in the Cayman Islands in 1979.
-Since that time it has been updated periodically to ensure that the jurisdiction maintains a strong regulatory framework.
-At the end of 2012, the Insurance Law 2010 (as amended) (the Law) came into force, bringing a new insurance regulatory regime into effect.
-The new regime provides for greater regulatory transparency for existing and prospective licensees, and streamlines the regulation of licensed entities.
+The Insurance Act was first enacted in the Cayman Islands in 1979.
+Since then it has been updated periodically to ensure that the jurisdiction maintains a strong regulatory framework.
+At the end of 2012, the Insurance Act 2010 (as amended) (the Act) came into force, bringing a new insurance regulatory regime into effect.
+The new regime provides for greater regulatory transparency for existing and prospective licensees and streamlines the regulation of licensed entities.

 There are currently no proposals to achieve Solvency II equivalence for the Cayman Islands regulatory regime.